rali-udem/jsRealB/README.md

     * in English : *Little Red Riding Hood*  [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/PetitChaperonRouge/LittleRedRidingHood.html)

 ###  Data to Text applications
+* **`jsRealB` for the [E2E Challenge](http://www.macs.hw.ac.uk/InteractionLab/E2E/ "E2E NLG Challenge")** : browser for the datasets (training, development and test) used in the *End to End Generation Challenge* (2017-2018).
+The page also shows the English and French output produced by a "rule-based" generator using `jsRealB` for a selection of feature values.
+There is also a short description of the implementation of the realiser.
+[Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/e2eChallenge/index.html)
 * **Description (in French) of a list of events** and associated informations given as a json file [Événements](demos/Evenements) [Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/Evenements/index.html)
 * **Description of list of steps for the building of a house**, given information about tasks, the duration and the precedence relations between them.